tQsW/encrypted-ice-candidates/draft-ietf-mmusic-encrypted-ice-candidates.md

    whether an address is safe to expose.
 If so, expose the candidate and abort this process.

+2. Generate the encrypted address.
-2. Let *address* be the IP address of the candidate, and embed it as an IPv6 address if it is an IPv4 address using the "Well-Known Prefix" as described in {{RFC6052}}.
-Let *ciphersuite* be the pre-determined cipher suite and its initialization parameter, and *key* the PSK.
-Let *EncryptAndAuthenticate(plaintext, ciphersuite, key)* be an operation using the given cipher suite to encrypt a given plaintext with authentication, and returns concatenated ciphertext and message authentication code (MAC).
+   1. Let *address* be the IP address of the candidate, and embed it as an IPv6 address if it is an IPv4 address, using the "Well-Known Prefix" as described in {{RFC6052}}.
+   2. Let *ciphersuite* be the pre-determined cipher suite and its initialization parameter, and *key* the PSK.
+   3. Let *EncryptAndAuthenticate(plaintext, ciphersuite, key)* be an operation that uses the given cipher suite to encrypt a given plaintext with authentication, and returns concatenated ciphertext and message authentication code (MAC).
-   Compute *encrypted_address* as the output of EncryptAndAuthenticate(address, algorithm, key).
+   4. Compute *encrypted_address* as the output of *EncryptAndAuthenticate(address, algorithm, key)*.

 3. Generate a peudo-FQDN as follows.
-   1. Encode *encrypted_address* to a hex string, and split the hex string to substrings, each of 32 characters.
+   1. Encode *encrypted_address* to a hex string, and split the hex string to substrings after every 32 characters.
-   2. Form a string by joining substrings above sequentially with the delimiter ".", denoted by *encoded_encrytped_address*.
+   2. Form a string by joining the substrings above sequentially with the delimiter ".".
+Denote the formed string by *encoded_encrytped_address*.
-   3. Generate the pseudo-FQDN *encoded_encrypted_address.encrypted* with
+   3. Generate the pseudo-FQDN "*encoded_encrypted_address.encrypted*" with
-      the pseudo-TLD *.encrypted*.
+      the pseudo-TLD "*.encrypted*".

-4. Replace the IP address of the ICE candidate with the pseudo-FQDN, and provide the candidate to the application.
+4. Replace the IP address of the ICE candidate with the pseudo-FQDN from step 3, and provide the candidate to the application.

 ### Example

-The candidate attribute in the SDP messages to exchange the encrypted candidate following the above procedure can be given by
+The candidate attribute in an SDP message to exchange the encrypted candidate can be given by

   a=candidate:1 1 udp 2122262783
     8c9bd03bb7a5a76a5803eebc688f0388.fa991acbdf116f6b72fd3a781174cd58.encrypted
     56622 typ host

-assuming the GCM mode is used, when the 256-bit *encrypted_address* can be encoded to 64 hex characters, consisting of 128-bit ciphertext and 128-bit MAC.
+following the above procedure.
+This example assumes the use of the GCM mode, in which case the 256-bit *encrypted_address* consists of 128-bit ciphertext and 128-bit MAC, and can be encoded to 64 hex characters as two labels.

 ICE Candidate Processing {#processing}
 -------------------------------------